-At the End of the year, it is our aim to provide effective support to the children in their transition into KS1.
+At the end of the year, it is our aim to provide effective support to the children in their transition into KS1.

-This Framework specifies the requirement for learning and development in the Early Years and provides prime and specific areas of learning that must be covered within the Early Years Curriculum.
+The Statutory Framework specifies the requirement for learning and development in the Early Years and provides prime and specific areas of learning that must be covered within the Early Years Curriculum.

 Personal, Social and Emotional Development

 Children participate in daily whole class sessions for Phonics, Literacy, Maths and Story times.
 They will also participate in a variety of other sessions which are focused on the other areas of learning.
 Beyond these whole class teaching sessions, children access continuous provision, which is where children have the freedom to choose to play in areas of the classroom specifically set up and organised to promote each aspect of learning.
 Because we put such emphasis on the importance of play, we dedicate at least 90 minutes of uninterrupted play every day.

 When in these areas, an adult supports the children with their learning by playing alongside them, by the suggestion of activities, the modelling of behaviour and the use of language and questioning.
 Adults strive to get to know the children as quickly as possible and to engage them in their learning by identifying their personal preferences and interests.

 Though-out each week, the children are given plentiful of opportunities to work independently, collaboratively with their friends and with a member of staff.
 Equally, there will be plentiful of opportunities for parents and carers to come and work with their child, share their work and celebrate their successes.

 At Hindsford, we promote the three characteristics of a good learner, which are: